Skip to main content

 What should a first-timer know about Magnolia Café?

-Seating is limited to four large communal tables, so arriving early is the safer move given no confirmed online booking channel.
+Seating is limited to four large communal tables, so arriving early is the safer move.
 Chef-owner Kelly Franz runs an à la carte menu covering Thai dishes from across the country, not just northern Thai.
-The Michelin Bib Gourmand award in both 2024 and 2025 means the kitchen's consistency is independently verified.
+The Michelin Bib Gourmand award in both 2024 and 2025 signals the kitchen's consistency.
 At ฿฿ pricing, this is one of the lower-stakes decisions you'll make in Chiang Mai.

 Can Magnolia Café accommodate groups?